omerFarukKazar/ShoppingApp/README.md

 # eCommerceApp
 _Under Construction_ 🛠️

-* I gotta say that i didn't have aesthetic concerns while doing this App.
+* I gotta say that i didn't have aesthetic concerns while developing this App.
 Focused more on the _**Logic and Clean Code.**_
 * Minimum Deployment Version: iOS 12.0

 ## How To Install